 Once you determine the type of asthma specialist you want to see, consider the following questions to help make the best choice:

 - Is the doctor board certified?
-This means that the doctor passed a standard exam given by the governing board in his or her specialty.
+This means that the doctor passed a standard exam given by the governing board in their specialty.

 - Where did the doctor go to medical school?
 Your local medical society can provide this information.